 At the start of this article, I talked about the idea that sports science is just a tool that we all can use to predict the success of our athletes.
 Now at the end, I still stand by that statement.
 Every coach I know understands that if their team had a great year in the weight room during the off-season and everyone is bigger, stronger, and faster than they have a shot of being great the next season.
 The ideas that I introduced are simply ways to continue making predictions all though the year.
 They are quick to administer and offer a way to track people in-season and off-season.
 Most importantly these ideas provide useful information that is easy to understand.

 You can show the most old school coach athletes’ power index numbers, and I’m willing to bet that they would understand what is happening if the scores are going up or down.
 I’m also willing to bet that some of you also have been using some great sports science tests in your programs.
 If so, let’s keep pushing the field to grow and helping each other out.
-Take a minute and talk about what you do in the comment section below.

 Call us: 240-415-8326